-If you run the Set CPU Count or Set Memory actions with an unsupported value on a virtual machine, the virtual machine might be left in an unusable state and require you to resolve the problem in vCenter Server.
+If you run the Set CPU Count or Set Memory actions with an unsupported value on a virtual machine, the virtual machine might be left in an unusable state.
+That outcome requires you to resolve the problem in vCenter Server.

 You cannot power on a virtual machine after you successfully run the Set CPU Count or Set Memory actions.
 When you review the messages in Recent Tasks for the failed Power On VM action, you see messages stating that the host does not support the new CPU count or new memory value.

-Because of the way that vCenter Server validates changes in the CPU and memory values, you can use the vRealize Operations Manager actions to change the value to an unsupported amount if you run the action when the virtual machine is powered off.
+Because of the way that vCenter Server validates changes in the CPU and memory values, you can use the vRealize Operations Manager actions to change the value to an unsupported amount.
+This change can happen when you run the action when the virtual machine is powered off.

 If the object was powered on, the task fails, but rolls back any value changes and powers the machine back on.
-If the object was powered off, the task succeeds, the value is changed in vCenter Server, but the target object is left in a state where you cannot power it on using the actions or in vCenter Server without manually changing the CPU or memory to a supported value.
+If the object was powered off, the task succeeds and the value is changed in vCenter Server.
+However, the target object is left in a state where you cannot power it on using either actions or the vCenter Server without manually changing the CPU or memory to a supported value.